Play Live Radio

 /

-Voters cast ballots Tuesday in two hotly contested state Senate districts west of the Allegheny Mountains, with Republicans hoping to defend one seat while picking up another.
-Democrats, who had a six-seat disadvantage in the upper chamber going into the election, aim to shrink the margins in the Allegheny County battlegrounds.
+Democrats, who had a six-seat disadvantage in the upper chamber going into the election, wanted to shrink the margins in the Allegheny County battlegrounds.

 Recent redistricting benefited Republicans in the 37th.
 Still, first-term Republican Sen. Devlin Robinson of Bridgeville saw a challenge from longtime school teacher Nicole Ruscitto of Jefferson Hills for the district spanning a swath of Pittsburgh’s western and southern suburbs.